LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 The presigned URL is valid for 86400 seconds (1 day).

-Note, the deletion of an a job is split into two phases, ACCEPTED (202) response and DELETED (204).
-202 is returned until the operation is stopped or removed, and then 204.
+Note, the deletion of an a job is split into two phases, ACCEPTED (202) response and then 404 when the job is no longer available.

 Prior to version 4.8.1, the exported `ndjson` file is configured with public access automatically and with 2 hours expiration time using `fhirServer/bulkdata/storageProviders/(source)/exportPublic`.
 The exported content is best made available with  presigned urls with the `hmac` authentication type.